obophenotype/uberon-phenoscape-ext/README.txt

 Always synchronize the reasoner before committing.
 Did your changes introduce unsatisfiable classes?
 If so, investigate them.

-For any classes you ahve created, are they in your ID range?
+For any classes you have created, are they in your ID range?
 Did you add text definitions, adding provenance information?
+Is the reasoner finding unintended inferred equivalent classes?
+Subclasses?

 Check the jenkins report after your commits.
 This should alert you to any of the following:

- * consistency problems with anaotomy ontologies
+ * consistency problems with anatomy ontologies
  * consistency problems with other ontologies
  * violation of obo-format (e.g. two labels for a class; two text definitions; etc)